-k.
-Revenue recognition
+1. Revenue recognition

 The Company identifies contracts with customers, allocates the transaction price to the performance obligations and recognizes revenue when performance obligations are satisfied.
+Refund liabilities are provided based on the completion of the contract to reasonably estimate the amount of future returns.